Hometown: Mombasa, Kenya

 These affiliations allow me to work and volunteer while going to school strengthening me as a person but also developing my ability to manage and organize my time and skills effectively.

-Work hard, manage your time wisely, avoid procrastination, make a lot of friends in class, talk to your professors if you need help and make use of the resources that are available on campus.
+What advice would you give a high school student about going to college?
+Work hard, manage your time wisely, avoid procrastination, make a lot of friends in class, and talk to your professors if you need help.